OVVO-Financial/Number-Theory/Complex space.md

 # Factors in the complex space

 Below is the complex space associated with `n=309`.
-Each triangle represents a complex number whose [corresponding real numbers](https://github.com/OVVO-Financial/Number-Theory/blob/master/Number%20Theory%20Papers/i.pdf) lie within the interval `[3,sqrt(n)]`.
+Each triangle represents a complex number whose lower [corresponding real number](https://github.com/OVVO-Financial/Number-Theory/blob/master/Number%20Theory%20Papers/i.pdf) lies within the interval `[3,sqrt(n)]`.

-Blue triangles are complex numbers whose corresponding real product is less than `n`.
+* Blue triangles are complex numbers whose corresponding real product is less than `n`.

-Red triangles are complex numbers whose corresponding real product is greater than `n`.
+* Red triangles are complex numbers whose corresponding real product is greater than `n`.

-The green triangle represents the complex number associated with the factors of `n=309`, `53+50i` which has corresponding real numbers `[3,103]`.
+* The green triangle represents the complex number associated with the factors of `n=309`, `53+50i` which has corresponding real numbers `[3,103]`.

 ![Complex Space](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Complex%20plane.png)